ultraleap/UnityPlugin/docs/content/200-Interaction-Engine.md

 **FixedUpdate** happens just before the physics engine "PhysX" updates and is where user physics logic goes!
 This is where you should modify the positions, rotations, velocities, and angular velocities of your Rigidbodies to your liking before the physics engine *does physics to them*.

 **FixedUpdate may happen 0 or more times per Update.** VR applications usually run at 90 frames per second to avoid sickening the user.
 Update runs once before the Camera in your scene renders what it sees to the screen or your VR headset.
-Unity's physics engine has a "fixed timestep" that is configured via Edit->Project Settings->Time.
-Here at Leap, we build applications with a fixed timestep of `0.0111111` to try and get a FixedUpdate to run once a frame, and this is the setting we recommend.
-But do note that FixedUpdate **is not** guaranteed to fire before every rendered frame, if your time-per-frame is less that your fixed timestep.
-Additionally, FixedUpdate may happen two or more times before a rendered frame: this will happen if you spend more than two fixed timesteps' worth of time on any one render frame (i.e. if you "drop a frame" because you tried to do too much work during one Update or FixedUpdate).
+Unity's physics engine has a "fixed timestep" that is configured via `Edit -> Project Settings -> Time`.
+At Leap, we build applications with a fixed timestep of `0.0111111` to try and get a FixedUpdate to run once a frame, and this is the setting we recommend.
+But do note that FixedUpdate is **not** guaranteed to fire before every rendered frame, if your time-per-frame is less that your fixed timestep.
+Additionally, FixedUpdate may happen two or more times before a rendered frame.
+This will happen if you spend more than two fixed timesteps' worth of time on any one render frame (i.e. if you "drop a frame" because you tried to do too much work during one Update or FixedUpdate).

 Naturally, because the Interaction Engine deals entirely in physics objects, **all interaction object callbacks occur during FixedUpdate**.
 While we're on the subject of potential gotchas, here are a few more gotchas when working with physics: